victoreram/victoreram.github.io/_posts/2023-02-09-Data-Science-Dying.md

 Data isn't getting more scarce.
 On the contrary, it's still exponentially becoming abundant.
 The need to process, analyze, and harvest into something valuable is more present than ever.
 And companies, not just in tech, need skilled practitioners to harness that resource.

 But much like a maturing startup shifting its workforce from generalists to specialists, data science has become increasingly specialized.
 This shift in data science identities is articulated well as Type A (analyst) vs. Type B (builder) data scientists [a few years ago](https://hbr.org/2018/08/what-data-scientists-really-do-according-to-35-data-scientists).
 Taking it further, new professions have spawned from the data science tree: data/analytic engineers, machine learning scientists, data-driven product managers, and even data executives to address the increasingly complex data operations of each company.
 Unicorn data scientists are becoming extinct, mostly working for the smallest and earliest stage companies.
+They were forged from a bygone time, but they likely won't be churned out by bootcamps.

 ![The working model of the data scientist. http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram](https://images.squarespace-cdn.com/content/v1/5150aec6e4b0e340ec52710a/1364352051365-HZAS3CLBF7ABLE3F5OBY/Data_Science_VD.png?format=1000w)